adblockplus/wentral/README.md

 possible to produce detections for the missing images and to avoid giving out misguiding results this is considered an error.

+### Visualizing model performance

+You can produce visualizations with detection boxes and ground truth displayed on top of the original images.
+Use `--visualizations-path` (`-z`) option followed by the output directory for the visualizations.

+The colors of the displayed boxes will be as follows:

+- Detection matching a ground truth box (true positive): green,
+- Detection not matching a ground truth box (false positive): orange,
+- Ground truth box matching a detection (also true positive): blue,
+- Ground truth box not matching a detection (false negative): red.

+All detections also have their corresponding confidence displayed on top of them in %.

 ## Testing

 Make sure that `YOLOv3_WEIGHTS_PATH` is set and run the tests with `tox`.